-Think a minute…A Greek philosopher said that when a son behaves wrongly it is the father who should be punished, since he is the one who failed to do his job.
+Think a minute…The Greek philosopher Diogenes said that when a son does wrong or behaves badly, it’s the father who should be punished since he’s the one who failed to do his job.
 Many men are successful in their public career and job, but failures in their most important job: being a father.

-Your child’s life will largely be determined by how hard you work…at being a father.
-But the only One who can enable you to develop the character and love that you need to succeed at your most important job is your own Father in heaven.
+So dad, never forget: your child’s life will be determined by how hard you work…at being a father!
+And the only One who can give you the strength, wisdom, and love you need to succeed at your most important job is your own Father in heaven.
 So today, won’t you ask God to forgive you, and to take charge of your heart and character?
 He will help you to start becoming the strong, loving and successful father your children need.
 Just Think a Minute…